 Selecting an object or group of objects on either tab of the Virtual Infrastructure view displays performance details about your selection in the VMware Explorer Primary view.
-The VMware Explorer Primary view takes up the entire display area of the VMware Monitoring in Foglight Evolve Cloud browser interface.
-This view provides significant value to administrators who leverage VMware Monitoring in Foglight Evolve Cloud to monitor their virtual infrastructure.
+The VMware Explorer Primary view takes up the entire display area of the Foglight for VMware browser interface.
+This view provides significant value to administrators who leverage Foglight for VMware to monitor their virtual infrastructure.